listx/listx_blog/post/2013-03-10-installing-arch-and-enabling-system-encryption.md

 mkfs.ext4 /dev/mapper/vg0-home
 mkswap /dev/mapper/vg0-swap

-# Mount /dev/sda1 to the /boot partition.
-This will ensure proper installation
-# of the bootloader.

-mkdir /mnt/boot
-mount /dev/sda1 /mnt/boot

 # Mount the logical volumes.
 Why?
 Because we need to install Arch Linux onto
 # it!
 You probably don't need to mount the "home" volume but it couldn't
 # hurt.
 Besides, it's nice to test that all volumes can be mounted OK anyway.
+#
+# NOTE: Mount order is important!
+YOU MUST FIRST MOUNT THE ROOT PARTITION into
+# /mnt before creating more directories such as /mnt/boot, /mnt/home, etc. to
+# mount the /boot, /home, and any other partitions.

-mount /dev/mapper/vg0-root /mnt # /mnt is our system's "/" root   directory mkdir /mnt/home
+mount /dev/mapper/vg0-root /mnt # /mnt is our system's "/" root   directory

+mkdir /mnt/boot
+mount /dev/sda1 /mnt/boot

+mkdir /mnt/home
 mount /dev/mapper/vg0-home /mnt/home

 swapon /dev/mapper/vg0-swap

 # Set up package download mirrors.
 The kernel mirror is generally a good one